 Academic Integrity Workshops

 The required Academic Integrity workshops are provided through the Pathways to Success program.
 Students must take at least two CORE workshops and at least two other CORE or ELECTIVE workshops, for a total of four workshops.
-Workshops are indicated as CORE and ELECTIVE in the workshop titles in the Pathways to Success registration area.
+Workshops are indicated as CORE and ELECTIVE in the workshop titles in the Pathways to Success registration portal.

 Academic Integrity workshops are offered every Fall, Spring and Summer semester at no cost and are open to all UCF graduate students and postdoctoral associates.
-Priority is given to doctoral students who are required to complete these workshops prior to advancement to candidacy.

 Workshop Delivery Format